Casting production explained in five steps

 Heat treatment and inspection

 The casting that’s left should be identical to the original pattern.
 Depending on its final usage, the product may then undergo various finishing treatments.
 For example, castings produced for heavy industrial use are often heat-treated so they will be able to withstand freezing temperatures, wet environments, or extreme weight.
-During heat treatment, the casting is both heated and chilled to precise – and often extreme – temperatures.
+Tool steel casting will combine carbon and alloy steels to ensure wear and abrasion resistance.

-Want to learn more?
+Want to learn more about casting production costs for your next project?
 Give us a call and we’ll be happy to chat through your casting options.
 Alternatively, describe your project on this form, and our expert consulting team will help you identify the most suitable casting process for you.